traorecheikh/event-manager/event-manager/README.md

 npm test
 ```

-## 🤝 Contributing

-I'd love your contributions!
-Here's how you can help:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin amazing-feature`)
-5. Open a Pull Request

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.